nemezesM/Menezes101/README.md

 - 📫 How to reach me **gabrielmenezes0904@gmail.com**

-- ⚡ Fun fact **I'm awlfull as a programmer, and the worst is that I'm learning it.**
+- ⚡ Fun fact **I'm awfull as a programmer, and the worst is, I'm learning how to be that.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">